schoelvi/gdv-SoSe2022-abgaben/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Our project shows an optical illusion using  Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Our project shows an optical illusion.
+We are using a background image with gradient and three cutouts from the middle.
+One is placed at the top-left corner (darker background) and another is placed at the bottom-right corner (lighter background).
+While the third one is moving in one big circle showing that both cutouts in the corners do have the same color even if it does not seem like it.

 <p align="right">(<a href="#top">back to top</a>)</p>